top of page

 CASE STUDIES

-We are delighted to help eco-conscious individuals and land/property find each other!
-We sponsor community supported agriculture and have helped many people find their ideal sites for permaculture farms, rewilding and forestry projects and regularly host networking events to help people find each other and pool resources to make projects happen!
+We sponsor community supported agriculture and have helped many people find their ideal sites for permaculture farms, rewilding and forestry projects.
+We regularly host networking events to help people find each other, pool resources to make projects happen.
+Our goal is to create communities that grow together, in all senses!

-We want to see as many self-sustainable eco projects get started and flourish and are here to support anyone wishing to plant and grow.
+We want to see as many self-sustainable eco projects and permaculture farms get started and flourish and are here to support anyone wishing to plant and grow.
 If you have any queries please email us at info@edenkind.org

-We screen all our applicants and vendors, so please fill out one of our application forms if you have a serious interest in joining our growing community of growers!
+We screen all our applicants, so please fill out one of our application forms if you have a serious interest in joining our growing community of growers!

 PLOT L.jpeg